okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 Access tokens returned from the org authorization server are now signed using the externally published signing key.
 These access tokens must still be treated as opaque strings and not be validated or consumed by any application other than Okta. <!-- OKTA-694170 -->

-#### Granular controls for authentication policies

-You can now disallow or allow individual authentication methods for an authentication policy.
-This gives admins more granular control over access to apps. <!-- OKTA-699297 -->

 #### Support case management for admins is GA in Preview

 Super admins can now assign the **View, create, and manage Okta support cases** permission and Support Cases resource to a custom admin role.
-This allows delegated admins to manage the support cases that they’ve opened.
+This allows delegated admins to manage the support cases that they've opened.
 See [About role permissions](https://help.okta.com/okta_help.htm?type=oie&id=csh-about-role-permissions). <!-- OKTA-700229 -->

 #### Realms for Workforce